What is NEIS?

 Job seekers can receive income from outside their business (such as from investments or other work) while participating in NEIS.
 However, NEIS providers will ensure that the NEIS business is their primary, full-time activity.
 If a job seeker’s external income is greater than twice the basic rate of NEIS Allowance in a given financial quarter, it may affect the amount of their NEIS Allowance.

-Business mentoring and support is an essential component of the New Enterprise Incentive Scheme (NEIS) and participants will receive business mentoring during the first year of the operation of their business.
+Business mentoring and support is an essential component of the NEIS and participants will receive business mentoring during the first year of the operation of their business.
 NEIS business mentors are people with proven business acumen and experience.
 They will provide assistance and advice about organisational, financial and marketing issues to help participants to develop their business.

 Individuals who are interested in running a new small business may be eligible for New Business Assistance with NEIS.